The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Gail Harvey.
 Perf.
 Linda Hamilton, Brenda Crichlow.
 Lifetime, 2006.

-Synopsis: After a white woman gets divorced from her cheating husband, she ends up homeless.
+Synopsis: After a woman gets divorced from her cheating husband, she ends up homeless.
 A friend urges her to go to the library for books to study for the real estate license exam.
-There are a few shots in a public library and a few glimpses of a reel librarian, an older white woman, complete with cardigan and half-moon glasses on a chain.
+There are a few shots in a public library and a few glimpses of a reel librarian.

 Role Call: Donna White — Information Provider (female)